Malika Haqq Debuts Baby Bump In Tight, Nude Top: ‘Looking Like I Ate Too Much’

 I listen to my heart, and I’ve decided that the rest of my life will be the best of my life.
 I’m pregnant!
 I didn't know when, I just knew one day.
 God said it’s my turn, and I couldn’t be more grateful for the little spirit that grows inside of me.
 I am yours, baby, and you are mine.
 Thank you, @Clearblue for being a CLEAR and intricate part of the most important test result of my life.
 2020 baby! #ClearblueConfirmed #ClearbluePartner

 As to the identity of the baby daddy, fans have their theories.
-There’s been suspicion that rapper OT Genesis might be involved, although the star split with her former man back in June – the relationship lasted two years.
-A few comments responding to today’s post did see some users speculate that OT Genesis is the father, but most of the dad-related responses came as open-ended questions.
+There’s been suspicion that rapper OT Genasis might be involved, although the star split with her former man back in June – the relationship lasted two years.
+A few comments responding to today’s post did see some users speculate that OT Genasis is the father, but most of the dad-related responses came as open-ended questions.
 In short, nobody’s got a clue.

 Malika’s update quickly proved popular, though, racking up over 73,000 likes in just 20 minutes.
 The same time frame brought over 440 fans into the post’s comments section, plus a celebrity like from Savannah Chrisley.
 Given that Khloe Kardashian left a gushing response to Malika’s initial announcement, it can be assumed that the 35-year-old will pop her head into the comments section and leave her BFF a note.